-SCHEME: The Pensions Trust - Scottish Housing Associations' Pension Scheme The association participates in the above scheme, a multi-employer scheme which provides benefits to some 150 non-associated employers.
-The scheme is a defined benefit scheme in the UK.
+SCHEME: The Pensions Trust - Scottish Housing Associations' Pension Scheme The Association participates in the Scottish Housing Associations' Pension Scheme (the Scheme), a multi-employer scheme which provides benefits to some 150 non-associated employers.
+The Scheme is a defined benefit scheme in the UK.